BEST PRACTICES

 Connect your first step of action towards the future with a ribbon!

 A trophy, crafted from a variety of colourful ribbons symbolising a wide range of diverse personalities and ideas, honours the selected winners.
 Visitors can take home a ribbon related to a project they resonate with, in this way taking their own step towards the future.
-Ribbons will be available to the first 100 visitors each day during the Expo!
+During the event period, we have prepared ribbon key rings for the first 100 visitors each day.
 (Limited to one ribbon per person)

 Selected